tansudasli/storm-sandbox/README.md

 #### File Structure

 - [x] **template** to create storm application rapidly.
-It contains general structure and code units for generating storm apps.
+It contains general structure and code units for generating storm apps.<br>
+    - In Spout: open, nextTuple and declareOutputFields <br>
+    - In Bold: execute and declareOutputFields <br>
+    - In Topology: draw the topology and create cluster and execution.
 - [x] **helloworld** storm application.
 Read `/helloworld/README.md` file for more details.
 - [x] **wordcount** storm application.
 Read `/wordcount/README.md` file for more details.